-For most investors, according to Genesis Mining, Bitcoin really hit people’s radar when the Winklevoss twins formed an ETF around the currency.
+Bitcoin really hit people’s radar when the Winklevoss twins formed an ETF around the currency.
 The process of establishing an ETF is very complicated, and many had been proposed but this was the first to be accepted.
 ETFs are generally accepted as fairly stable investments, so the Bitcoin market suddenly opened up to the average person who naturally wants to know more about this currency.

 Plus, it doesn't hurt that there are quite a few Bitcoin millionaires out there now.

 So, let’s begin with a rundown of Bitcoin before diving into its legality and the nuts and bolts.
 If you're looking for a quick and easy way to get started, check out Coinbase.
 It's an exchange and app that allows you to buy, sell, and store your Bitcoins.
 We love it because you can get $10 when you buy $100 in Bitcoin.